 - Works by the same author

 Having to cite one author with multiple works, the works must be arranged in chronological order according to their date.
-After the first entry with the author’s name, the subsequent entries should begin with “3-em dash” in place of repeated author’s name.
+After the first entry with the author’s name, the subsequent entries should begin with “3-em dash” in place of repeated author’s name (learn about em dash).

 James, John, (2002)

 There are steps you can take to order your reference list in ascending alphabetic order successfully.
 They are as follows

 The first letter in a citation general indicates where it goes in your ordered bibliography.
 For example, if the entry starts with James, the “J” tells you that that citation entry will go with the “J”s on your list.
 When you get to the “J”s, you will continue to move letter by letter until you figure out where it fits in with other names.

 In the event even that you have two authors with the same last names, then you would have to use their first name to alphabetize the entries.